simonpenel/rectree2svg/README.md

 # rectree2svg
-Build a svg phylogenetic reconciled (or not) tree with Rust
+Build a svg representation of a phylogenetic reconciled (or not) tree

 Keywords:  phylogeny, reconciled trees, phylogenetic trees